monkeylearn/monkeylearn-node/README.md

     },
     {
         text: 'And include custom metadata',
-        creation_date: '2018-07-07',  // this is custom metadata
+        creation_date: '2018-07-07',  // this is a custom field
-        rating: 1,  // this is custom metadata
+        rating: 1,  // this is a custom field
     }
 ]).then(response => {
     console.log(response)